bransometan/IS4302-BlockLease/README.md

 ### Generating build and deploying onto Ganache

 1. Start up `Ganache` as described in the documentation. **Ensure that you set the network ID to be `1337`.**
-1. `npm install` from the root directory for dependencies to build and deploy the smart contracts
+1. `npm install` from the root directory for dependencies to build and deploy the smart contracts.
 1. Once done, `truffle compile` to check if the smart contracts are compilable.
 1. Then, `truffle build` to generate the relevant build for the smart contracts.
 1. Then, `truffle migrate` to deploy the relevant smart contracts onto Ganache.

 ### Running the client

-1. `cd client` to enter the client directory
+1. `cd client` to enter the client directory.
 2. Set up the `.env.local` as described in the documentation.
 3. `npm install` to install the relevant modules required to run the frontend.
 4. `npm run dev` to start up the client.